Installing and Configuring the Authorizer

 • .access retrieves the access field from the first element of $data.response.

-• Use this snippet to add array data elements with a comma after, excluding a comma from the last item {{- range $index, $data := . }}{{ if gt $index 0 }},{{ "\r\n" }}{{ end }}.
+• Use this snippet to add array data elements with a comma and newline after, excluding a comma from the last item {{- range $index, $data := . }}{{ if gt $index 0 }},{{ "\r\n" }}{{ end }}.

 Filename Template

-The file name of the output files is also configured and can be defined using Templates including a time stamping as part of the name like this output-jb3-flow3-{{nowWithFormat "20060102-150405"}}.json.
+The output file names are also configured and can be defined using Templates including a time stamping as part of the name like this output-jb3-flow3-{{nowWithFormat "20060102-150405"}}.json.
 The nowWithFormat template function gets a time stamp format and uses it with the current time stamp when creating the file name.

 Flow Results Aggregator